Red Sox vs. Yankees Player Props Betting Odds

-Bookmakers have set player props for Gleyber Torres and others when the New York Yankees host the Boston Red Sox at Yankee Stadium on Friday at 7:05 PM ET.
+Sportsbooks have set player props for Gleyber Torres and others when the New York Yankees host the Boston Red Sox at Yankee Stadium on Saturday at 7:35 PM ET.

 Red Sox vs. Yankees Game Info